pearl-n/PrimeDemo/README.md

 ## Testing

-To run the unit tests, use the following command:
+To run the tests, use the following command:
 ```bash
 mvn test
 ```